-4. Program management
+• Program management

-The Intel FoMR Program Director overseeing funded projects may become a member of the Project Management Team for the Intel award.
-Intel will conduct annual retreats and may require deliverable reports to monitor project progress.
+Intel may require deliverable reports to monitor project progress.
 Annual on-site reviews may be conducted jointly by NSF and Intel.
-Intel may lead the organization of quarterly or more frequent phone calls with project teams; NSF may participate in these calls at its discretion.
+Intel may lead the organization of monthly or bimonthly (every other month) phone calls with project teams; NSF may participate in these calls at its discretion.
 NSF and Intel may request visits to the research institutions or may ask PIs to visit NSF or Intel.
+Intel will support all travel-related expenses for PIs, co-PIs, and students as well as meeting expenses for any additional meetings/retreats (beyond the aforementioned Annual Retreats) that Intel requests and organizes in association with this solicitation.